codemix/yii2-dockerized/README.md

 > **Note:** The included example base image is now based on Alpine Linux and
 > uses [s6-overlay](https://github.com/just-containers/s6-overlay) to supervise
 > Nginx + PHP-FPM.
 You can of course change this to any setup you prefer.
+> You find the "old" setup based on Apache and mod_php in the "apache" branch.
+> Note though, that it's no longer maintained.

 # 1 Main Concepts